GauravKumar700/Text-Utils/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). please Comment down for access to this repository.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please Comment down for access to this repository.

 ## Available Scripts